otrv4/otrv4/otrv4.md

 A valid DRE-Auth message is generated as follows:

-(TODO: the present tense of the verbs below should probably be changed to imperative)
 1. Create a user profile, as detailed [here](#creating-a-user-profile)
-2. Generates an ephemeral ECDH key pair:
+2. Generate an ephemeral ECDH key pair:
   * secret key `x`.
   * public key `X`
-3. Generates an ephemeral DH key pair:
+3. Generate an ephemeral DH key pair:
   * secret key `a` (80 bytes).
   * public key `A`.
 4. Generate `m = Prof_B || Prof_A || Y || X || B || A`